18F/identity-secops/README.md

   * `<cluster_name>`: this should be the same the Kubernetes cluster that's deployed.
   * `<base_domain>`: The name of the Route53 zone you want to use.
 For example, `identitysandbox.gov`

+**Bootstrapping RDS**

+Unfortunately there's no easy way to bootstrap the Clouddriver database that Spinnaker needs without a lot of manual steps.
+This only needs to be done once, on first initialisation of RDS, and then these steps don't need to be taken again.
+Basically, we need to punch a hole in the firewall to create a couple things in the database, then we are going to tidy up what we did.

+1. Make sure you are in the `spinnaker` directory.
+1. In [spinnaker/db.tf](spinnaker/db.tf), make sure the `data.external.personal-ip` and `aws_security_group.allow-local-mysql` structs are uncommented.
+1. Run the `./deploy-spinnaker.sh` script from the previous section again.
+This punches a hole in the firewall with your public IP.
+1. Connect to the database via the CLI.
+1. Execute the SQL in `bootstrap.sql`.

 ## Notes
 k8s stuff: